koopmyers/tube/README.md

 **Tube** establishes a server–client architecture between peers.
 One peer acts as the server, while all other peers connect to it as clients.
-The server is responsible for relaying Godot’s RPC (see [Godot Hight Level](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html)) between peers.
+The server is responsible for relaying Godot’s RPC (see [Godot Hight-Level](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html)) between peers.

 To connect peers to the server, Tube uses WebRTC (Web Real-Time Communication), an open-source technology that enables secure, real-time peer-to-peer data transmission.
 Establishing a WebRTC connection requires an initial signaling phase, which depends on three external components: